What is EICR certificate?

 You must provide the council with the unsatisfactory report along with written confirmation to prove you have had the necessary remedial/or further investigative work done.

-How do I check if the electrician I use to test my electrical installation meets the qualified and competent requirement?
+How do I check if the electrician I use to test my electrical installation meets the qualified and competent requirements?

-Any Electrician you use to do the electrical inspection and testing in your property must have:
+Any Qualified Electrician you use to do the electrical inspection, and testing on your property must have:

 - Adequate insurance.
-This should include at least £2 million in public liability insurance and £250,000 professional indemnity insurance
+This should include at least £2 million in public liability insurance and £250,000 in professional indemnity insurance.

 - A qualification covering the current version of the wiring regulations (BS 7671)

-- At least two year’s experience in carrying out periodic inspection and testing
+- At least two years of experience in carrying out periodic inspections and testing.

 Using someone on NAPIT’s Electrical Inspector register ensures that the above criteria are met.